Ciriously/PokemonWork/README.md

-A work in progres for Pokemon APP using ReactJs
+A work in progres for Pokemon APP using ReactJs.